frans-johansson/craytrace/README.md

 - [x] Save render results to an image
   - [x] Convert from `double`-valued colors to 8 bit unsigned integer values
   - [x] Find a way to push pixel values into some kind of an image format in C++
+- [x] Simple local lighting model
+  - [x] Implement lights in the scene
+  - [x] Check that the triangle normals make sense

 ## How to terminal (Guide for Dummies *cough* Moa)
 - Go up one directory: `cd ..`